Luuk-Dev/TypeWriter/README.md

    - enabled: Whether the cursor should be enabled or not.
 Default is `true`.
 - callback: An object where you can put the available callbacks in.
    - onend: A callback which will be called once the TypeWriter ends.
 Only available if the `loop` is set to `false`.

+### Functions:
+The `TypeWriter` class has multiple functions to customize your typewriter.
+- wait: Lets the typewriter wait a certain amount of milliseconds before performing the next action.
+Has one parameter where the amount of time in milliseconds should be provided
+- write: The text that should be written with a TypeWriter effect.
+Has one parameter which is the text to write and must be a string.
+- addText: Adds a text to the current string without the TypeWriter effect.
+Has one parameter which is the text to add and must be a string.
+- removeAll: Removes all the current text with a TypeWriter effect.
+Has no parameters.
+- remove: Removes a certain amount of characters from the current string.
+Has one parameter which is the last index of the character that should not be removed and must be a number.
+- start: Starts the complete TypeWriter effect.
+Must be fired to start the TypeWriter effect.
+Has no parameters.
+- stop: Stops the TypeWriter when it's running.
+Has no parameters.

 ## Demo
 Watch a live demo [here](https://typewriter.luukdev.repl.co)